 Nowhere near as nasty as it sounds, this is just an old name for what we now call charcoal.

 A type of covered walkway or portico.

-Late 19th century slang for a journalist who takes on any work going, or else 18th century slang for a dandyish or “exquisite” young man.
+Late 19th-century slang for a journalist who takes on any work going, or 18th-century slang for a dandyish or “exquisite” young man.